saeednt/RetroWrapper/README.md

 interface SignIn
 ```

-As simple as that you can call your APIs like this:
+As simple as that.
+You can call your APIs like this:
 ```kotlin
 var caller = GetUserProfileCaller() caller.call("saeednt")